Tellusant/docs/legitimacy/canback-clients.md

-# Staffan Canback's Clients Before Tellusant
+# Clients Before Tellusant
 This list shows the depth and breadth of our experiences.
 This is mainly at the CEO level.
+Current Tellusant clients not shown to preserve confidentiality.

 ---
 - ABB